About the festival

 In addition to this festival, special events are held throughout the year and the Maskew Collection of English Literature and Philosophy resources is housed at Rochdale Central Library.

-We really hope you do too.
+We really hope you enjoy this year’s programme.